 Ilheus da Ribeira da Janela is an epic coastal spot with some truly remarkable rock formations just meters from the shore.
 Visitors can watch the sunrise over the ocean from the beach while observing thousands of swallows as they circle the peculiarly shaped rocks.
 It’s one of the most unique places to visit in Madeira.

-WHERE THE ILHEUS DA RIBEIRA DA JANELA
+ILHEUS DA RIBEIRA DA JANELA ROCK FORMATION LOCATION

-Ilheus da Ribeira da Janela is located on the western end of the north coast of Maderia Island in Portugal.
-It’s 45-kilometers from the main town of Funchal.
+Ilheus da Ribeira da Janela is located on the western end of the north coast of Madeira Island in Portugal.
+It’s 45 kilometers from the main town of Funchal.
 The journey from Funchal will take you through the center of the island on a 45-minute drive.
 There is parking just before the beach and due to the height of the rock formations, it is easy to spot them as you cruise into the town.
 I suggest combining Ilheus da Ribeira da Janela with a trip to the Porto Moniz Natural Swimming Pools, which are just ten minutes away.

 I’ve added the exact Google Map pin location below for Ilheus da Ribeira da Janela so you can plan your route accordingly.